-- Work with the government and customary institutions to strengthen women’s land tenure rights.
 Most women in Mexico have not been direct beneficiaries of the land reforms initiated in 1992 and, despite statutory protections, traditional customs and practices (usos y costumbres) continue to restrict women’s land rights.
 Donors could work with the Government of Mexico to develop strategies for improving the recognition and protection of the land tenure rights of rural Mexican women.
 This could include a practical solution that “corrects” the existing land documentation by adding women’s names to land titles.
 Additionally, donors could implement programs focused on empowering indigenous women to exercise their statutory land rights, as well as work with customary institutions to encourage them to include women in comunidad and ejido decision-making processes.

-- Improve accessibility of land registration and land transfer systems.
 Land registry offices in Mexico are located primarily in state capitals.
 Thus, many transactions are never recorded in the registry so that information in the registry becomes increasingly out of date and unreliable.
 Donors could support pilot projects that essentially take registration services to the people, possibly through mobile units, temporary offices or by making services more available through the internet (although the latter option will require improving internet access in rural areas).

-- Increase support for small farmers and develop accurate data on land distribution.
 Individual farmers may in some cases have lands that are too small to farm productively, and fragmentation of ejidal land has, by some reports, become problematic.
 Accurate data on the extent of fragmentation and its effects is not currently available.
 Donors could work with the Government of Mexico to study trends in land fragmentation, and its potential impact on land use and land conversion, as well as its governance, economic, financial and environmental effects.
 Donors could further partner with the Government of Mexico to explore ways to support owners of small-scale farms in developing competitive economies of scale through community associations, alliances, and partnerships.

-- Strengthen urban planning and land use planning to address urban sprawl.
 Despite the creation of the Ministry of Agrarian, Territorial and Urban Development (SEDATU) in 2013, there is poor coordination among the many federal, state and municipal agencies that divide responsibility for urban transport, land use and environmental protection, disaster risk management, and housing.
 Low capacity and insufficient resources restrict urban and land use planning functions at the state and municipal levels.
 Thus, most cities lack a coherent vision and long-term plan.
 Donors could support efforts to coordinate institutional activities and build capacity to produce a more efficient and effective system of urban and land use planning, including one that can better respond to natural disasters.

 One of the most severe water problems in Mexico is the increasing contamination of surface and ground water.
 Over 70% of all lakes and rivers are polluted to some extent.
 Water quality is harmed by agricultural runoff, lack of municipal sewage facilities and disposal of much of the industrial wastewater without adequate treatment.
 Donors could work with the Mexican government to develop and implement a practical cross-sector strategy to reduce water pollution and clean up polluted waterways.

-- Increase efficiency of water use.
 The availability of water has decreased alarmingly in the last 50 years, caused in large part by climate change and an inefficient use of water resources in urban areas and in agriculture.
 Donors could support efforts to develop an integrated water management system under the National Water Plan 2014-2018 that could include some or all of the following: (a) improving the efficiency of urban services; (b) developing and implementing an effective water financing system that incentivizes optimal use of water resources; (c) strengthening the enforcement of water rights; and (d) improving the efficiency of water usage in the agriculture sector.

-- Improve efforts to reduce deforestation and increase reforestation.
 Mexico is a global leader in forest management and has experimented with REDD+ and other programs that provide payment for environmental services.
 The deforestation rate has declined but is not yet zero.
 Moreover, despite receiving a significant amount of Mexico’s forest investments, reforestation efforts have achieved modest results.
 Donors could continue to support the implementation of REDD+ in Mexico.
 They could also support programs, such as long-term systematic monitoring of forest conditions, to increase the land areas subject to reforestation and improve the quality of the new forests.